aiaaiintaiwan/ProductAI/README.md

 # ProductAI
 The ProductAI is used **ProductAI.dll** to detect the product.
-If you want to use this library, please download the **sample code and the [weights](https://drive.google.com/file/d/1fO5FkQXADNik-m7zpTiGdxGuH8BOqJSj/view?usp=sharing)** first.
+If you want to use this library, please download **sample code and the [weights](https://drive.google.com/file/d/1fO5FkQXADNik-m7zpTiGdxGuH8BOqJSj/view?usp=sharing)** first.

 ## Train and Test
 IF you want to detect the product, please download the link.